Federal takeover of Fannie Mae and Freddie Mac: Ongoing status of Fannie and Freddie conservatorship

-The report provides background on the origins of PLS and the risk they present.
+The report provides background on the origins of PLS and the risks they present.
 PLS loans represent 15% of mortgages but 50% of serious delinquencies.
 In contrast, at year-end 2008, the loans the enterprises held or guaranteed represented 56% of the U.S. single-family mortgages outstanding, but 20% of serious delinquencies.
 The credit quality of investments in PLS has proven to be much worse than the initial AAA credit ratings of those securities would have suggested.
 The ongoing uncertainty surrounding the true economic value of PLS will continue to raise safety and soundness concerns.

 The report notes the for-profit structure of the GSEs worked counter to prudent risk management as competition reduced both market share and profits, thus eroding the GSEs credit requirements.
-To maintain profitability, each Enterprise increased purchases of PLS backed by alternative mortgages and of high-risk whole loans.
+To maintain profitability, each enterprise increased purchases of PLS backed by alternative mortgages and of high-risk whole loans.
 And while many had criticized the OFHEO and sought to replace it: